-As of February 2021, two vaccines made by Pfizer-BioNTech and Moderna have received emergency use authorization from the U.S. Food and Drug Administration for use against the new coronavirus.
-Both require two doses to be fully effective.
+Vaccines made by Pfizer-BioNTech and Moderna have received emergency use authorization from the U.S. Food and Drug Administration for use against the new coronavirus and require two doses to be fully effective.

 All COVID-19 vaccines currently available in the United States have been shown to be highly effective at preventing COVID-19.
 However, wearing masks in shared spaces, staying socially distant and frequently washing your hands are critical measures to continue as vaccines are distributed – even if you have been vaccinated yourself.

 The Michigan Department of Health and Human Services is managing how the vaccines are distributed and administered throughout the state.
 State officials continue to expand vaccine eligibility as more vaccines become available.